rootli/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 ## Change current directory

-Current directory can be changed by the command `cd` (*change directory*) - for all OSs (In Windows if you don't specifies anything after `cd` command it's behaving as *current directory* as we said earlier)
+You can chnage your current directory by using the command `cd` (*change directory*) - for all OSs (in Windows, if you don't specify anything after `cd`, command prints the *current directory* as we said earlier)
-So after `cd` we have to write folder's name where we want to go.
+So after `cd` we have to write the folder's name where we want to go.
 Don't forget to check if you were successful.

-If you have Linux or macOS be careful - those systems are case sensitive, so `Desktop` and `desktop` are two different folders!
+If you have Linux or macOS, be careful - those systems are case sensitive, so `Desktop` and `desktop` are two different folders!